workleap/wl-idp-docs-hub/docs/why-retype.md

 # Why Retype over GitHub readme

-While GitHub `README.md` files are great, there are a few advantages to use a documentation platform like Retype:
+While GitHub `README.md` files are great, there are several compelling reasons to consider using a documentation platform like Retype:

 1. **Better Structuring:** Retype simplifies the organization of documentation by allowing easy division into multiple files and provides an intuitive navigation system with a left sidebar for seamless browsing.